-The prime axiom says that every nucleotide, codon, protein, gene, chromosome, protein molecule, cell, tissue, organ, individual and entire species is the result of random, unguided mutations.
+The evolutionary prime axiom says that every nucleotide, codon, protein, gene, chromosome, protein molecule, cell, tissue, organ, individual and entire species is the result of random, unguided mutations.
 But what exactly are mutations?
 Mutations are accidental copying errors in the DNA and RNA transcription (copying) processes that lead to structural change.
 There are many different types of mutations.
 The most common one is called a point mutation which occurs when the processes of cellular transcription to RNA make a single spelling mistake.
 Other types of mutations include accidental deletions, insertions, duplications, translocations, inversions, conversions and mitochondrial mutations.
 Contrary to common sense, evolutionary theory assumes these copying mistakes can add genetic complexity to all DNA, turning simple life into sophisticated life.
 It is the same as assuming copying mistakes in a manual for little red wagons can, over millions of years, produce a space shuttle.

 1. The 100,000:1 Mutational Ratio